patmaz/datavisual/README.md

-# Data Visualisation
+# Data Visualisation - from JSON to graphs

-BRANCH IN PROGRESS

-read data from single JSON array

 The following technologies were used: